irfanhakim-as/charts/mika/postgres-agent/README.md

 ### Prepare chart values

 Copy `values.yaml` from the chart you would like to install.
-Refer to the [Configuration](#configuration) section for more information.
+Refer to the [Configurations](#configurations) section for more information.

 ```sh
 cp mika/postgres-agent/values.yaml .